 Two Sinnissippians—U.S. Grant and Ronald Reagan—made it to the White House.
 Grant settled in Galena in 1860 to work in his father’s leather goods store.
 Reagan was born in Whiteside County, in Tampico, and lived in Dixon for four years.

 Sinnissippi has made more than its contributions to the annals of American business.
-John Deere is a name still assocoiated with Moline.
+John Deere is a name still associated with Moline.
 Scotsmen John T. Pirie and Samuel Carson ran a dry goods business in LaSalle and later Amboy before moving in 1865 to Chicago, where their little store would grow into one of the nation’s larger department store chains.
-Lumberman Frederick E. Weyerhauser moved to Rock Island in 1856 and started his empire with purchases of timberland in the upper Mississippi valley that he milled in Rock Island until the trees in Wisconsin and Minnesota gave out.
+Lumberman Frederick E. Weyerhauser moved to Rock Island in 1856 and started his empire with purchases of timberland in the upper Mississippi valley that he milled in Rock Island until the trees in Wisconsin and Minnesota gave out and he moved west.

 Charles Rudolph Walgreen was born in 1873 near Galesburg.
 The Walgreens moved to Dixon in 1887; there young Charles attended a local business college and became a druggist’s apprentice.
 At 20, Walgreen left Dixon for Chicago and drugstore history.
 Robert Johnson, the billionaire founder of Black Entertainment Television, was born in Mississippi in 1946 but grew up in Freeport.

 Among useful citizens we must count Ottawan W. D. Boyce, who founded the Boys Scouts of America in 1909.
-Settlement house pioneer Jane Addams, who grew up in Cedarville, Among her classmates at the Rockford Seminary for Women was Julia Lathrop who in 1912 became the first woman to head a U.S. Government agency when President Taft appointed her chief of the Children's Bureau in Washington, and Rockford’s Kate O'Connor became the first woman to run a “code” department for the State of Illinois when she was appointed to supervise the state's new minimum wage law for women and children in 1933.
+Settlement house pioneer Jane Addams, who grew up in Cedarville, Among her classmates at the Rockford Seminary for Women was Julia Lathrop who in 1912 became the first woman to head a U.S. government agency when President Taft appointed her chief of the Children's Bureau in Washington.
+Another seminary grad was Rockford’s Kate O'Connor, who became the first woman to run a department for the State of Illinois when she was appointed to supervise the state's new minimum wage law for women and children in 1933.

 Stewart Brand, innovative social thinker who founded the Whole Earth Catalog in 1968, was born in Rockford, in 1938.

-Northern Illinois has been a more fertile ground for writers working in the minor genres.
+Northern Illinois has been a fertile ground for writers working in the minor genres.
 Columnist and humorist Don Marquis was born in 1878 and grew up in Walnut; his archy and mehitabel characters were familiar to millions in the 1920s and 1930s.
+Freeport’s products include Luella Parsons, the famous Hollywood columnist, who grew up in Freeport's oldest house.
 Novelist and screenwriter Gary K. Wolf, creator of the characters who featured in the very popular 1988 film, "Who Framed Roger Rabbit," was born and raised in Earlville.
 He graduated from the University of Illinois with a masters degree in advertising—an especially useful background given the trends in film.